c-d-cotton/terminal-config-files/README.md

 If I have defined terminal-config-files/custom/allcode.txt and terminal-config-files/custom/commonsections/, which should be a folder containing sections of code that all start and end with a unique line, then I can run:
 - commonsectionsupdate: The version of the common section in the custom folder is copied across to any other common sections in allcode.
 Allows quick changes to these common sections.
 See submodules/common-section/ for details.

+If I have defined terminal-config-files/custom/gitdir/rootdirs.txt (a list of folders each containing git projects) and/or terminal-config-files/custom/gitdir/singledirs.txt (a list of git projects) then I can run:
+- gitalllist: Get list of git project locations
+- gitalldetails: Get details on current commit status of git projects
+- gitallcommit: Commit all projects with uncommitted changes with the same project name.
+Warns you if there are new added files in these projects.
+- gitallpull: Pull all changes for projects
+- gitallpush: Push all changes for projects

 # Vim Submodules
 To install Vim submodules on a Unix shell run:
 ```